 If this is the case, the attorney(s) needs to notify the Office of the Public Guardian of the inability to give notice so that this fact is properly recorded and taken into account.

 In addition, there may be certain situations where an attorney does not want to notify a relative.
 If this is the case, you will have to apply to the Court of Protection (COP).
 The Court is most reluctant to deprive relatives of their legal entitlement to notice unless there are exceptional circumstances or if it is satisfied that serving notice would be undesirable, impracticable or serve no useful purpose.

-There may be instances where it will be inappropriate to give notice to the donor using EP1 PG because it will cause too much distress.
-If this is the case, an application should be made to the COP before you apply to register.
+There may be instances where it will be inappropriate to give notice to the donor because it will cause too much distress.
+If this is the case, an application should be made to the COP before applying to register.
 The COP will then consider whether to dispense with notice.
-You cannot dispense with notice to the donor unless the COP agrees.

 Notice must be given personally to the donor, whilst relatives must be given notice by first class post and all the EP1 PG notices must be sent within 14 days of each other.